 EQ strategy: Self-reflect before each task.
 While we can’t necessarily control the difficulty of the tasks we face at work, we can look inward to listen for, spot, and manage our emotions.
 Each time you’re about to begin a new task, check in with yourself to see how you’re feeling.
 Not too enthused about the project?
 It might be too easy and therefore boring.
 If that’s the case, try to find a way to spice it up.
 If the task is something simple, like data entry, you may be able to devise a system or game to play with yourself to make it more interesting.
 For example, you might try to input data as accurately and quickly as possible and track yourself over time to see how you improve.
 Or if you feel anxious about a challenging project, try to get to the source of what makes you anxious.
 Is it a tight deadline or a task that you’ve never attempted.
 In that case, you might try to break it down into smaller components.
 The third possibility is that you are experiencing a strong emotion unrelated to your work.
 By taking the time to reflect for a moment, you can more readily set that emotion and situation aside for an evening call with your best friend.
 This will prevent it from welling up at work as you attempt to get into your task.

 From Insights to Action.
 Now you know that barriers to outward focus require looking inward.
 Reframe your self-talk, shift your mindset, or take a pulse on how you’re feeling before you tackle that next task.
 You’ll be surprised how far these simple, daily EQ strategies will take you on your way to becoming happier and more productive.

-To learn more about increasing your team’s emotional intelligence, and TalentSmart’s products and programs to facilitate team development, contact TalentSmart at 888-818-SMART or visit https://www.talentsmarteq.com/contact/
+To learn more about emotional intelligence and TalentSmart’s EQ products and services, contact TalentSmart at 888-818-SMART or visit us at https://www.talentsmarteq.com/contact/